shizzle777/shizzle777/README.md

 <!--
 **shizzle777/shizzle777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+I am currenty a Software Quality Specialist with a keen interest in Learning Software Dev.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...